From sun-soaked rooftops and cult brunch spots to glossy boutique stays, this is your ultimate hit list in the City of Angels.

 Kismet

 Los Feliz's Kismet has quietly become a template for modern Middle Eastern cooking in LA.
-Chefs Sara Kramer and Sarah Hymanson take an approach that is both innovative and deeply rooted in tradition, offering dishes that are fresh, bright and boldly spiced.
-Weekend brunch draws lines that often wrap around the block; at dinner, the cult-favourite jewelled crispy rice, a tahdig-style dish topped with dried fruit, nuts and egg yolk, steals the show.
+Chefs Sara Kramer and Sarah Hymanson take a vegetable-forward approach that is both innovative and deeply rooted in tradition, offering dishes that are fresh, bright and boldly spiced.
+Weekend brunch draws lines that often wrap around the block; at dinner, the cult-favourite jewelled crispy rice, a tahdig-style dish topped with pumpkin seeds, currants and egg yolk, steals the show.
 A thoughtful list of natural wines rounds out the experience.

 Where to drink